Skip to content

 Gardening: In 2010, produce from North Pole gardens that used sulfolane-impacted well water for watering were sampled.
 The results were based on the testing of 23 types of plants from seven North Pole gardens.
 Results affirmed that some edible garden plants retain sulfolane from contaminated well water.
 Sulfolane levels in produce varied depending on the type of plant and part of the plant tested.

-In 2018, DEC evaluated the uptake of PFAS into garden produce irrigated with PFAS contaminated groundwater.
+In 2018, DEC evaluated the uptake of PFAS into garden produce irrigated with PFAS-impacted groundwater.
 Water from a well at a local North Pole farm was found to contain PFOA and PFOS at a total of 16 parts per trillion (ppt).
 DEC collected samples from 14 types of fruits and vegetables.
 The study found that some PFAS can be taken up and accumulate in fruits and vegetables irrigated with water containing PFAS.
 DHSS determined the hazard associated with exposure to PFAS through eating vegetables and strawberries grown at the local farm is negligible.

-Fish: Three rainbow trout from Kimberly Lake, north of the former NPR, were collected and submitted to a commercial laboratory for PFAS analysis in 2018.
+Fish: Three rainbow trout from Kimberly Lake, north of the former refinery, were collected and submitted to a commercial laboratory for PFAS analysis in 2018.
 All three fish were found to contain elevated levels of two PFAS: perfluorononanoic acid (PFNA) and perfluorooctane sulfonic acid (PFOS).
-Kimberly Lake was closed to fishing in April 2019 by the Alaska Dept. of Fish & Game because of PFAS levels found in fish.
+Kimberly Lake was closed to fishing in April 2019 by the Alaska Dept. of Fish & Game (ADF&G) because of PFAS levels found in fish.
 The ADF&G released an emergency order closing Kimberly Lake to sport fishing at that time.
 As of May 1, 2023, ADF&G has restricted Kimberly Lake to catch-and-release fishing only for all fish species.
 More information may be found by following the links below.

 In 2013, Badger Slough and seven gravel ponds, including Kimberly Lake, were sampled for sulfolane.
 Sulfolane was not detected in any of the surface water samples.
 Sulfolane is known to degrade readily in environments with an adequate supply of oxygen, like gravel ponds.